MirceaMacarie/Bug_Reports/README.md

 **Steps to reproduce:**
 1. Go on https://www.globalsqa.com/angularJs-protractor/BankingProject/#/login
 2. Select a customer from the list and login
-3. Click on the Home button from the left corner
+3. Click on the "Home" button from the left corner

 **Expected result:** The app should show the Home page, and the customer should stay logged in.

-**Actual result:** The Home button logs the client out of its account, as Logout button.
+**Actual result:** The "Home" button logs the client out of its account, as Logout button.

 **Test data:** /